alundilong/demo-4-foamer/README.md

       + repulsive force starts acting when one ball is within a given distance from the other one
       + solver
          + overPimpleDyMFoam
-         + tested on v2312
+         + tested on **openfoamv2312**
       + how to run
-         + source clean.sh && overPimpleDyMFoam
+         + source clean.sh && overPimpleDyMFoam (be aware: it is developed on openfoamv2312)
+         + if encounter any problem, please create an issue
    + **Demo**:
    ![Alt text](imgs/repulsive-ball.gif)